ArisBee/aristidebouix.cloud/content/en/post/start-emba-hec.md

 ---
 title: "Embarking on an EMBA Journey at HEC"
 date: "2024-01-03"
-description: "First post describing my EMBA experience in French Grande Ecole"
+description: "Embarking on an EMBA Adventure: Insights and Stories from a Tech Professional's Leap into Business Leadership."
 categories: ["blog"]
 tags: ["managment", "grande ecole", "emba"]
 type: "posts"
 audio: "amplify.mp3"
 abo:
   image:
-    url: "/post/hec/hec-start.png"
+    url: "/post/hec/hec-start-en.png"
     width: 800
     height: 600
 ---

 🎉 Happy New Year 2024, Everyone! 🍾

  It's been a while since my last update here– how's everyone kicking off the new year?
 I hope it's been fantastic for you all.
-As for me, I rang in 2024 in style with a glass of Veuve Clicquot Millesime.
+As for me, I rang in 2024 in style with a glass of Veuve Clicquot Millesime 2015.

 ![New Year pic](/post/hec/clicquot.jpeg#center)